 Daily – Weekly use:

-Instagram – I try to share at least one IG Story a day, and a post every other day.
+Instagram – I try to share an IG Story every day, and a post every other day or every few days.

 Facebook – I try to schedule material to publish at least 5 times a week.